History of Puerto Rico: Insular government

 The first Supreme Court of Puerto Rico, established in 1900.

-The military government in Puerto Rico was short lived; it was disbanded on April 2, 1900, when the U.S. Congress enacted the Foraker Act (also known as the Organic Act of 1900), sponsored by Senator Joseph B. Foraker.
+The military government in Puerto Rico was short lived; it was disbanded on 2 April 1900, when the U.S. Congress enacted the Foraker Act (also known as the Organic Act of 1900), sponsored by Senator Joseph B. Foraker.
 This act established a civil government and free commerce between the island and the United States.
 The structure of the insular government included a governor appointed by the President of the United States, an executive council (the equivalent of a senate), and a legislature with 35 members, though the executive veto required a two-thirds vote to override.
-The first appointed civil governor, Charles Herbert Allen, was inaugurated on May 1, 1900.
-On June 5, President William McKinley appointed an Executive Council which included five Puerto Rican members and six U.S. members.
+The first appointed civil governor, Charles Herbert Allen, was inaugurated on 1 May 1900.
+On 5 June, President William McKinley appointed an Executive Council which included five Puerto Rican members and six U.S. members.
 The act also established the creation of a judicial system headed by the Supreme Court of Puerto Rico and allowed Puerto Rico to send a Resident Commissioner as a representative to Congress.
 The Puerto Rico Department of Education was subsequently formed, headed by Martin Grove Brumbaugh (later governor of Pennsylvania).
 Teaching was conducted entirely in English with Spanish treated as a special subject.
 Both languages, however, were official on the island.
-On November 6, the first elections under the Foraker Act were held and on December 3, the first Legislative Assembly took office.
-On March 14, 1901, Federico Degetau took office as the first Resident Commissioner from Puerto Rico in Washington.
+On 6 November, the first elections under the Foraker Act were held and on 3 December, the first Legislative Assembly took office.
+On 14 March 1901, Federico Degetau took office as the first Resident Commissioner from Puerto Rico in Washington.